 The member discount code is one code that a brand gives every member access to.
 In other words, all members get the same single discount code.
 The purpose of this code is to give your members an exclusive discount on your store as a "perk" of being a part of your program.
 This code is simply for the members to use whenever they want to make a purchase from you.
 This encourages member loyalty and also makes it easier on them when they want to buy more products in order to promote them on their social media pages.
 Most brands offer an exclusive member discount of between 15%-30%, but the amount is completely up to you!

 The Referral Code

-Ambassadors should be encouraged to promote their code to their friends and followers, because not only will these codes help your brand generate sales, but the ambassador can also benefit by earning commission off of the sales their code generates.
+Members should be encouraged to promote their code to their friends and followers, because not only will these codes help your brand generate sales, but the ambassador can also benefit by earning commission off of the sales their code generates.

-It's typical for these ambassador referral codes to be made in the ambassador's name.
+It's typical for these referral codes to be made in the member's name.
 For example, if you have ambassadors named Michaela, Laurel and Analise, and the discount amount you have set is 10%, their codes could be "Michaela10", "Laurel10" and "Analise10", respectively.
 This just makes it easier to keep track of whose codes belong to who-- but it's your brand, your referral codes can be whatever you want!

 Here's an example of a referral code in action:

 Then, let's say Michaela's friends all go to your website and make a purchase with the "Michaela10" code.
-They each get 10% off their purchase, and now you know that your ambassador, Michaela, helped you earn all of those sales, and you can reward her with a commission off those purchases!
+They each get 10% off their purchase, and now you know that your member, Michaela, helped you earn all of those sales, and you can reward her with a commission off those purchases!
 Win-win for everyone involved.